Subject choices and academia

 Sixth Form Subject Choices and Academia:

-We start conversations with our upcoming year group very early to gauge interest in any subjects that we don’t currently offer.
+We start conversations with our current girls about their next steps early in the year to gauge interest in subjects we don’t currently offer.
 This gives us the time to put the provision in place to offer pupils what they would like to study.
 The girls choose their subjects and then we work hard in the background to make sure we can deliver each unique timetable.

 Girls are fully supported when choosing their A-Level subjects – we work with them to ensure the subjects they choose will support the path they would like to follow after school.

 Qualifications on offer include:

 A-levels come after GCSEs.
 They are the most traditional next step in terms of qualifications after GCSEs and usually focus on academic subjects.
 There are more than 40 different A-level subjects on offer – some will be subjects that girls have studied at GCSE and others may be new.
 A-levels are highly valued by employers and universities, they can open up lots of doors to further study and careers.

 An EPQ helps pupils to develop and demonstrate their project management skills and provides opportunities for extended writing – both of which are highly valued for progression to higher education and employment.
 Girls can tailor their project to fit their individual interests and aspirations with the agreement of their EPQ tutor.
 The outcome of the project can be a design, performance, report, dissertation, presentation or artefact.

 Leiths Food and Wine Qualification

 This five-term course is perfect for either the keen amateur or the potential food professional, setting girls up with skills for life.
 You can read more here.
 No other school in Oxford offers this course – it is truly unique to Rye and gives girls skills they would learn nowhere else.